-- Concerns about one’s sexual orientation
+- Concerns or questions about sexual orientation

 - Fear of the worst happening and having a sense of a shortened future

 - Feeling like "less of a man" or that you no longer have control over your own body